LovingFox/devops-cert_task/README.md

 ### Deploy

-* 0 Jenkins pull this repository and processes Jenkinsfile
+* 0 Jenkins pulls this repository and processes Jenkinsfile
 * 1 Terraform deploys infrastructure on AWS EC2
 * 2 Ansible configures instances
 * 3 Docker builds an application on the Builder instance